 What is a Hybrid cloud?

 Hybrid cloud is combines two or more clouds that are unique systems, but found together to take advantage of multiple deployment models.
-Hybrid clouds are any combination of private and public clouds, or they can be cloud resources connected to collocation or managed/dedicated services.
+Hybrid clouds are any combination of private and public clouds.
 By hybridizing different cloud services through aggregation, integration, or customization, you can increase your capacity and capability.
 A hybrid cloud lacks an exact definition because it is a combination of services and providers that is unique for each context.
 Hybrid cloud deployment depends on goals around data security, compliance, data control, and business-critical cloud applications.

 What do I need to know about Hybrid cloud?

 A hybrid cloud is where the diversity of cloud service offerings shine.
 Some examples of hybrid cloud deployments:

 -Sensitive client data is on a private cloud controlled on-premises.
 That is connected to a public cloud that houses a business intelligence application as a SaaS.
 The organization is able to leverage the services available on a public cloud while securing their clients data.

 -Cloud bursting is supported by a hybrid cloud.
 Cloud bursting refers to a deployment model where an application usually runs in a private cloud or data center, but transfers over to a public cloud to meet capacity demands.
 Since private clouds are time consuming and resource-intensive to set up, cloud bursting can provide a solution when high capacity demand times are infrequent.
 The organization does not have to invest in resources to meet infrequent peak demand, but only purchases them on a public cloud as needed.
 This deployment ensures that third-party data centers will never have access to all of an organization’s data.

 Is Atmosera’s Hybrid cloud the right option for my business?